CAPITAL GAINS TAX

 What is Capital Gains Tax?

 A Capital Gain arises when a capital asset is disposed of at a profit.
 UK residents and domiciled individuals are taxed on their worldwide income and gains.
 This also applies to Non-Residents with property in the United Kingdom (UK).
-There are special rules regarding reporting and payment deadlines for these Non-Residents Landlords.

 The disposal date isn’t necessarily when you physically receive the money; it can be when contracts are exchanged like when purchasing residential property.